 How to Validate Business Name Ideas

-After you generate company or business name ideas, it is a good idea to validate them before adoption.
+After you generate a company or business name ideas, it is a good idea to validate them before adoption.

 Here’s a checklist to help you validate business name ideas.
 A good business name is: